goschtl/zope/zc.async/branches/dev/src/zc/async/README_2.txt

         A Python time zone library

     - rwproperty
-        A small package of desriptor conveniences
+        A small package of descriptor conveniences

     - uuid
         The uuid module included in Python 2.5